kerbin111/Integ/README.md

 Things can be added and subtracted with + and -, and multiplied and divided with * and /.
 For instance, +(2)(3) is 5; -(2)(3) is -1; \*(2)(3) is 6; /(2)(3) is 0, as division is rounded down to the nearest integer.
 The interpreter catches division by zero errors.

 To print characters, use ]x.
 This operator prints the character equivalent to x.
 For example, ](97) prints "a".
 To input a character from the standard input and receive its character code, use [x. x is a dummy argument.
-Note that [x does not wait for a newline, and that its implementation may be platform dependent.
 Also, note that invalid codes will simply be ignored.

 The conditional operator is of the form ?xyz.
 If x is 0, y will be evaluated; otherwise, z will be evaluated.
 For instance, ? (-(\[())(97)) (](97)) () prints "a" if it receives "a", and does not print anything if it receives another character.